onurridvanoglu/nexus-repository-import-scripts/README.md

 # Nexus Repository Import Scripts

-## Wut?
+## What is this?
-These are bare bones bash scripts to import a Nexus 2 Maven, NuGet or npm repository (and likely other file system based repos) into Nexus Repository 3, plus some Python scripts to compare repositories between Nexus 2 and 3.
+These are bash scripts to safely import artifacts from Nexus 2 into Nexus Repository 3, plus Python scripts to compare repositories between Nexus 2 and 3.
+The scripts include overwrite prevention to protect existing artifacts.

-### Wut does it do?
+### Features
-* Imports artifacts into a Nexus Repository 3 Maven2, NuGet or npm hosted repo
+* Imports artifacts into Nexus Repository 3 (Maven2, NuGet, or npm hosted repos)
+* Prevents overwriting of existing artifacts
-* Compares repositories between Nexus 2 and Nexus 3 instances
+* Compares repositories between Nexus 2 and 3 instances
-* Shows you what repos exist where
+* Shows repository differences and artifact counts
+* Provides detailed success/failure/skip reporting

-### Wut does it not do?
+### What it doesn't do
-Literally anything else.
-You want security?
-Better set it up yourself.
+* Modify existing artifacts
+* Transfer repository permissions
+* Transfer repository configurations

 ## Usage